Introduction

 - BLUPF90 supports Gibbs sampling.

-- BLUPF90 generates minimal output.
+- BLUPF90 produces minimal output.

 WOMBAT